Back in January of '09, when the market was 25% higher, I predicted the market would move down to the 670-680 area, and then reverse from that level.

 A day or so later, after I saw more confirmation of a bottom, I added a large SPX call position which netted over 1000% return in a very short time.

-And just like always, there was no guarantee, no certainty... but the charts were saying "bottom" months before we even got there.
+And just like always, there was no guarantee... but the charts were suggesting "bottom" months before we even got there.
 As it turned out, the market perfectly followed the blue line on the real-time projection chart I posted: it dipped below the diagonal and reversed at 666.
 So I can say, quite literally, that I called the exact bottom -- in real time -- within one point.

 Due to waiting for the diagonal structure to confirm a bit, however, I missed my entry on the exact bottom by 5 points and change. :)